developer-guy/docs/content/rancher/v2.x/en/installation/options/nginx/_index.md

 weight: 270
 aliases:
   - /rancher/v2.x/en/installation/ha/create-nodes-lb/nginx
+  - /rancher/v2.x/en/installation/k8s-install/create-nodes-lb/nginx
 ---

 NGINX will be configured as Layer 4 load balancer (TCP) that forwards connections to one of your Rancher nodes.

-> **Note:**
-> In this configuration, the load balancer is positioned in front of your nodes.
+In this configuration, the load balancer is positioned in front of your nodes.
 The load balancer can be any host capable of running NGINX.

->
-> One caveat: do not use one of your Rancher nodes as the load balancer.
+One caveat: do not use one of your Rancher nodes as the load balancer.

+> These examples show the load balancer being configured to direct traffic to three Rancher server nodes.
+If Rancher is installed on an RKE Kubernetes cluster, three nodes are required.
+If Rancher is installed on a K3s Kubernetes cluster, only two nodes are required.

 ## Install NGINX